fwprobotics/3507_skystone_code/README.md

 # 3507_skystone_code
-Code for FTC team 3507 for the 2019-20 Skystone season.
+Code for FTC team 3507 Robotheosis for the 2019-20 Skystone season.